irclark2000/irclark2000/README.md

 - 👋 Hi, I’m Isaac Clark
-- 👀 I’m interest in programming microcontrollers
+- 👀 I’m interested in designing and programming microcontroller circuits
--  🌱 I’m currently learning to program NXP RT microcontrollers
+-  🌱 I’m currently learning to program NXP iMX RT microcontrollers
 - 💞️ I’m looking to collaborate on PCB Design for STM32 and NXP i.MX RT processors
 - 📫 You can reach me though my github page.